-Pre-Award expenditures are made at the Selectee's risk; EERE is not obligated to reimburse costs: (1) in the absence of appropriations; (2) if an award is not made; or (3) if an award is made for a lesser amount than the Selectee anticipated.
+All pre-award expenditures are made at the Selectee's risk; DOE is not obligated to reimburse costs: (1) in the absence of appropriations; (2) if an award is not made; or (3) if an award is made for a lesser amount than the Selectee anticipated.
+All costs must be allowable, allocable, and reasonable in accordance with the applicable cost principles (For for-profit entities, FAR Part 31; 2 CFR Part 200 Subpart E - Cost Principles, for all other non-federal entities).